hmemcpy/milewski-ctfp-pdf/README.md

 The PDF book, `.tex`/`.texi` files, and associated images and figures in directories `src/fig` and `src/content` are licensed under Creative Commons Attribution-ShareAlike 4.0 International License ([cc by-sa](http://creativecommons.org/licenses/by-sa/4.0/)).

-The script files `scraper.py, ex-fig-ref.pl, survey.rb,` and `texi-to-latex.pl` are licensed under GNU General Public License version 3 (for details, see src/LICENSE).
+The script files `scraper.py` and `texi-to-latex.pl` are licensed under GNU General Public License version 3 (for details, see src/LICENSE).